Will it be chaotic? Yes. Will it be stressful? It can be. Will it be worth it? Totally.

 This enthusiasm can be contagious to the younger Scouts, which means many Cub Scouts complete day camp with a renewed excitement for Scouting and staying with the program.

-“They want to be like the Boy Scouts they met at camp.
-Some of the boys even make it a goal to return to camp to work on staff when they’re Boy Scouts,” Mooney says.
+“They want to be like the older Scouts they met at camp.
+Some of the kids even make it a goal to return to camp to work on staff when they’re older,” Mooney says.

 An Entryway to Camping